fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin EU/UK VAT for WooCommerce by WPFactory.
 * Improved: Compatibility with theme Kadence.
 Use theme container class when using the theme's header and footer.
 * Fixed: Losing focus while typing on address fields in some cases.
+* Fixed: Compatibility with plugin German Market.
+Place order button missing on mobile in some cases.

 = 2.5.1 - 2023-05-31 =